Skip to main content

 How long does food stay safe if my walk-in stops cooling?

-The California Retail Food Code holds cold food at or below 41 degrees F. Cold-holding food can sit in the 41 to 45 degree window for a limited time, but past 45 degrees the clock is short.
-Move product to a working unit or pack it on ice fast, log the temperature and time, and call the health department if you are unsure whether a batch is still safe.
-When in doubt, throw it out costs less than a foodborne-illness claim.
+The California Retail Food Code holds cold food at or below 41°F. Once temps climb past 45°F the window gets short fast.
+Move product to a working unit or pack it on ice, log the temperature and time, and call the health department if you are not sure whether a batch is still safe.
+When in doubt, throw it out.
+A spoilage loss costs less than a foodborne-illness claim.

 Why did my walk-in ice up and stop cooling?

 A blocked or failed evaporator defrost is the usual cause.
-The coil freezes into a solid block, airflow stops, and the box warms even though the compressor runs.
-Check the defrost heater, defrost timer or board, and the evaporator fan.
-A door left ajar or a torn gasket pulls in humid air and accelerates the icing.
+The coil freezes solid, airflow stops, and the box warms even though the compressor is still running.
+A door left ajar or a torn gasket pulls in humid air and makes it happen faster.
+Figuring out whether it is the defrost heater, timer, or control board takes a tech with the right diagnostic tools.
+Call us and we will sort it.

 Can I keep running the unit while I wait for a tech?